Get

 Owning a Field Golden Retriever is a big task.
 Because they require so much exercise and activity, they can be too much to handle if you’re not prepared to engage with them in exercise, training activities, and play.
 Field Goldens are best suited for owners and families ready to tackle their high energy levels by giving them specific jobs or training them for search and rescue.
 While this doesn’t mean that a Field Golden won’t thrive domestically, owners still need to be ready to cater to their athletic needs for releasing energy.

-If you intend to give a Field Golden an indoor life that is more focused on lounging, you run the increased risk of your canine companion developing anxiety problems down the road.
-You might also have an increased risk of destructive behaviors like chewing or digging at carpet and furniture indoors if your Field Golden doesn’t have an outlet for their energy.
+If you intend to give a Field Golden an indoor life focused more on lounging, you run the risk of your canine companion developing anxiety problems down the road.
+You might also have an increased risk of destructive behaviors, such as chewing or digging at carpet and furniture indoors, if your Field Golden doesn’t have an outlet for their energy.

 Show Golden Retrievers